CrendKing/code-action-from-commands/README.md

         ]
     },

-    // Preview the Markdown document on save "previewMarkdown": {
+    // Preview the Markdown file on save "previewMarkdown": {
         "commands": [
             "markdown.showPreview"